belav/csharpier/Src/CSharpier.VSCode/CONTRIBUTING.md

 Local Testing
+- open this folder with vscode
+- npm install
-- npm run start
+- npm run start (this will watch and recompile any changes you make)
-- then start extension from vscode
+- in vscode you can use Run - Start Debugging or Run - Run Without Debugging
-- ctrl r to reload window (Developer: Reload Window)
+- After you are running the extension in vscode you can use ctrl r to reload window (Developer: Reload Window) when you make changes to the extension.

 Publishing
 - Update version in package.json